-(4) With regard to paragraph 4(f), it is understood that the Party concerned shall not prevent or delay the transfer of funds by the investors, except to the extent of funds required to satisfy or settle the unpaid social security, public retirement or statutory savings schemes, including provident funds, retirement gratuity and employees insurance.
+(f) social security, public retirement or statutory savings schemes, including provident funds, retirement gratuity programmes and employees insurance programmes4.

-Article 10.11.
-TEMPORARY SAFEGUARD MEASURES
+ARTICLE 10.11: TEMPORARY SAFEGUARD MEASURES

-1. A Party may, subject to paragraph 2, adopt or maintain measures relating to cross-border capital transactions or Article 10.10:
+1. A Party may, subject to paragraph 2, adopt or maintain measures relating to crossborder capital transactions or Article 10.10:

-(a) in the event of serious balance of payments or external financial difficulties or threat thereof; or

-(b) where, in exceptional circumstances, payments and capital movements between the Parties cause or threaten to cause serious difficulties for the operation of monetary policy or exchange rate policy in either Party.

-2. The measures referred to in paragraph 1:

-(a) shall be consistent with the Articles of Agreement of the International Monetary Fund;

-(b) shall not exceed those necessary to deal with the circumstances described in paragraph 1;

-(c) shall be temporary and phased out progressively as the situation improves;

-(d) shall promptly be notified to the other Party;

-(e) shall avoid unnecessary damage to the commercial, economic and financial interests of the other Party;

-(f) shall be applied on a national treatment basis; and

-(g) shall ensure that the other Party is treated as favourably as any non-Party.
+- (a) in the event of serious balance of payments or external financial difficulties or threat thereof; or - (b) where, in exceptional circumstances, payments and capital movements between the Parties cause or threaten to cause serious difficulties for the operation of monetary policy or exchange rate policy in either Party. - 2.
+The measures referred to in paragraph 1: - (a) shall be consistent with the Articles of Agreement of the International Monetary Fund; - (b) shall not exceed those necessary to deal with the circumstances described in paragraph 1; - (c) shall be temporary and phased out progressively as the situation improves; - (d) shall promptly be notified to the other Party; - (e) shall avoid unnecessary damage to the commercial, economic and financial interests of the other Party; - (f) shall be applied on a national treatment basis; and - (g) shall ensure that the other Party is treated as favourably as any non-Party.